 Adapt to changing circumstances.

-- Recovery is not linear, and strategies may need to evolve over time.
+- Recovery is not linear, and strategies may need to evolve.

 - Flexibility ensures the family can respond effectively to new challenges.

 Family support is pivotal in an addicted parent’s recovery journey.
-By fostering an environment of empathy, collaboration, and understanding, adult children and other family members can provide a strong foundation for the parent’s well-being and long-term success in overcoming addiction.
-Prioritizing both the parent’s recovery and the family’s emotional health ensures a balanced and effective approach to this challenging journey.
+By fostering an environment of empathy, collaboration, and understanding, adult children and other family members can provide a strong foundation for the parents’ well-being and long-term success in overcoming addiction.
+Prioritizing both the parent’s recovery and the family’s emotional health ensures a balanced and practical approach to this challenging journey.

 Community Resource Strategies for Supporting an Addicted Parent’s Recovery